AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 ❓ which AI systems are used

-❓ what risks can arise
+❓ which risks can arise

 ❓ how employees work with AI